 In general terms, clients can use the trust for anything that the beneficiary needs except for food and shelter expenses.
 Food and shelter expenses are covered by SSI — for which the client receives $783 a month (as of 2020).
 The Social Security Administration does not allow clients with a special needs trust to use money in the trust for what it already pays for through SSI.

 Some of the items included in shelter expenses are rent and basic utilities, including sewer, water, electricity, and gas.
-The client cannot use their SSI payment for these recurring expenses.
+The client must use their SSI payment for these recurring expenses (and cannot use the funds in the special needs trust for these items).

 Here are some examples of expenses that a special needs trust can cover: